Dingboche is last sherpa village of Khumbu

-Dingboche is One of the most popular trekking destinations in Nepal Everest base camp trek where Sir Edmond Hillary and Tenzing Norgay Sherpa has first stepped their foot on this region.
+Dingboche is best rest village during Everest base camp Trek most popular trekking destinations where Sir Edmond Hillary and Tenzing Norgay Sherpa has first stepped their foot on this region and Top of Everest.

-This village lies in the Khumbu region of Nepal a Sherpa village in the Khumbu region of northeast Nepal in Chukung valley and one of the best places for acclimatization for both the trekkers and Climbers of Mt.
+This village lies in the Khumbu region of Nepal a Sherpa village in the Khumbu region. it is northeast Nepal in Chukung valley and one of the best places for acclimatization for both the trekkers and Climbers of Mt.
 Everest (8848m), Ama Dablam (6812m), Lobuche peak (6,119 m) and Imja Tse(6160m) which is also known as Island peak.

 There are no roads to reach to Dingboche, and the means of transportation is either Yak or the porter to carry the supplies or by helicopter.
 There are only trekking trails to walk for the trekkers and the climbers.

 The best time to visit Dingboche is in spring(March and April) and autumn (October and November) because at this time the visibility of the mountain will be clear with the blue sky.

 The climate of Dingboche is cool and rainy summers and dry and cold winters because of the high altitude and by the monsoon in summers.
 It is possible to do the trek in winter but there will be less no of accommodation remains open because of cold everyone will head downwards to escape the cold of winter.